 We’re here to help!

 - Mortgage.
-Governor Wolf has extended an executive order to protect Pennsylvanians from foreclosures or evictions through August 31.
 If you are at risk of falling behind in mortgage payments due to loss of income from COVID-19, please request a housing appointment here.

 - Utilities.
-A new LIHEAP program opened May 18.
-Households that are behind on their utility bills may be able to get grants of up to $800.
+Households that are behind on their utility bills may be able to get grants of up to $800 through a new LIHEAP program.
 Unlike regular LIHEAP Crisis grants, many households will be eligible with just a past due bill and do not need to have a shutoff notice.
 Call NKCDC at 215-427-0350 x114.

 Let NKCDC connect you to free home repair or low-interest loan programs, and help you make your house more energy efficient at the same time.
 NKCDC will help you figure out how much home repair you can afford, and describe how to work with contractors.